Is hand grind better than grinder weed?

 Why Some Prefer Hand Grinding

-1. Personalization: Hand grinding allows for a more personalized experience.
-You have complete control over the grind size, enabling you to achieve the desired consistency that best suits your smoking or vaping preferences.
+1. Personalization: You have full control over the grind size, allowing you to customize it according to your preferences.

 Tools Needed for Hand Grinding